The pressure comes in the form of an ultimatum directed at technology companies with which Wal-Mart does business.

 Wal-Mart is telling the companies if they want Wal-Mart's business they can no longer run applications for the retailer on Amazon’s cloud services platform known as Amazon Web Services (AWS).

 Amazon has become a dominant player in cloud storage and on-demand web-based services.
 Wal-Mart has no desire to add to Amazon’s bottom line, ergo the reported ban on the use of AWS by Wal-Mart tech partners.

-Instead of using AWS, as many companies such as Netflix Inc. (NASDAQ:NFLXC) do, Wal-Mart has been keeping most of its data on its own servers or renting cloud space from AWS competitors such as Microsoft Corp.’s (NASDAQ:MSFTA) Azure.
+Instead of using AWS, as many companies such as Netflix Inc. (NASDAQ:NFLXD) do, Wal-Mart has been keeping most of its data on its own servers or renting cloud space from AWS competitors such as Microsoft Corp.’s (NASDAQ:MSFTA) Azure.

 A Security Issue

 In addition to normal corporate rivalry, Wal-Mart spokesman Dan Toporek told The Wall Street Journal there’s another reason his company doesn’t want its data stored at Amazon.
 “It shouldn’t be a big surprise,” Toporek said, “that there are cases in which we’d prefer our most sensitive data isn’t sitting on a competitor’s platform.”

 Amazon isn’t buying that explanation.
 An Amazon spokeswoman said Wal-Mart’s moves were attempts to “bully” tech partners.
 “Tactics like this are bad for business and customers,” the spokeswoman said.

 Wal-Mart and Amazon have been at each others corporate throats for years.
 Amazon’s plan to buy Whole Foods Market was seen as a direct attack on Wal-Marts attempts to grow its grocery business by slashing prices.
 Amazon also lowered its Prime membership fee by almost 50% for people on government assistance – a major part of Wal-Mart’s target audience.